 Change is part of being sustainable in fact, sustainable should become Adaptive

 Let's see together what this next adventure holds

 JOIN US as we Build a larger table for all.

 To have it arrive fresh and available at your door.
-While easy, it did not allow you the moment after driving down the dirt road to experience the changes to your farm, the seasons that bring the bounty to your tables, the opportunity to walk the land that has been stewarded and cared for to being forth the array of heirloom vegetables, herbs, and other farm offerings.
+While easy and it comes in a box a w pre made recipes - does not allow moments of driving down a dirt road to experience the changes to your farm, the seasons that bring the bounty to your tables, the opportunity to walk the land that has been stewarded and cared for to being forth the array of heirloom vegetables, herbs, and other farm offerings.

 There is something divine in picking a fresh green bean or popping a raw asparagus into your mouth sweet and deeply alive in that instant.

 As farmers, we have always believed choosing the food for your table should be as important as choosing where you work out, what place you take your child for care and education, even the time you take for getting the oil changed on your car.

 SO we revisit our farming model in a few ways to both encourage you to explore where food comes from and see the farm as a destination.